klalicki/dweb2/src/content/classes/10-developing-project/slides.md

 ---

-However, we can also create components with multiple named slots.
-This can be useful if you want to create a component that has multiple distinct areas where content can be inserted.
+We can also create components with _named slots._ This can be useful if you want to create a component that has multiple distinct areas where content can be inserted.

 ```astro
 <div class="card">